cmusv-app/APP2020_Workshop3/README.md

 ![](https://imgur.com/vx91y8f.png)

 Double-clicking on a collection will bring up the center panel, which displays all the saved items in that collection.
-The collection must NOT be empty for the panel to show.

 ## MongoEngine